 If you need to remove a user from a specific group, you can quickly do so by following the steps below:

-1. Click Actions on the right hand side of their profile and then Edit Groups Membership.
+1. Click the ellipses on the right hand side of their profile and then Edit Groups Membership.

 2. Click the box to the left of the group(s) you wish to remove the user from (so that the check mark is removed)